200 km/h in the Wrong Lane: Background

-Prior to t.A.T.u., Yulia Volkova and Lena Katina had auditioned as members of Neposedy, a group produced by Ivan Shapovalov and his business partner Alexander Voitinskyi.
+Prior to t.A.T.u., Yulia Volkova and Lena Katina had auditioned as members of Neposedi, a Russian childrens theater-atelier.
 Shapolavov has said the two girls stood out from the rest of those that auditioned; however, 14-year-old Katina was initially the only one chosen for the group.
-She sang "It Must Have Been Love" and later recorded a demo release of "Yugoslavia" for the "1999 NATO bombing of Yugoslavia".
+She sang "It Must Have Been Love" and later recorded a demo release of "Yugoslavia" for the 1999 NATO bombing of Yugoslavia.
+Later though, Shapolalov decided he wanted to create a duo, and 14-year old Volkova was recruited.
 When both Katina and Volkova were cast for the group (under the name 'Taty'), they began to record their first album.
-Then, in 2001 the duo released "200 Po Vstrechnoy", which became successful in Poland and Russia.
-While the album was in development, their producer Alexander Voitinskyi left the production, leaving the album unreleased.
+Then, in 2001 the duo released "200 Po Vstrechnoy", which became successful in Eastern Europe.
+Producer Alexander Voitinskyi left while the album was in production, delaying the release.
 However, Shapolavov later signed Elena Kiper as the new co-producer and co-writer for the album.
 With the success, Shapovalov decided to sign the duo to Interscope and its parent Universal at the headquarters in Russia.

 The duo started recording the album at Trevor Horn's home studio in London and having some recording sessions in Los Angeles.
 When the duo were signed and ready for recording, both Volkova and Katina felt it was easy to understand the English language.
 Volkova stated that Martin Kierszenbaum helped her with pronunciation, while Katina was already speaking English before production of the album.
 However, during the times recording in studios, Volkova constantly lost her voice.

 Recording

 Katina commented on the collaborations, saying; "It was great [...]
-I think he was involved in some translations because we wanted to keep the meaning of the songs, and to keep the structure specifics.
-I think that Martin [Kierszenbaum] is a little bit of a fan of t.A.T.u, so he was really trying hard to make us big everywhere!
+I think he [Martin Kierszenbaum] was involved in some translations because we wanted to keep the meaning of the songs, and to keep the structure specifics.
+I think that Martin is a little bit of a fan of t.A.T.u, so he was really trying hard to make us big everywhere!
 We had an opportunity to work with great producer, it was valuable experience.
 I am talking about Trevor Horn.
 And in general, just imagine: Two girls are coming from Russia, which is another world compared to the USA, working with a high class producers and writers and management.
 Everybody is so professional.
 Working with Martin and Interscope in general brought us to an absolutely different level."